beeb/beeb-li/src/lib/posts/fish-shell-tips-and-tricks.md

 ## Introduction

-I recently watched a [video by Dreams of Code](https://www.youtube.com/watch?v=3fVAtaGhUyU) which presents nice tips and tricks that can be used in the popular [`zsh` shell](https://www.zsh.org/).
+I recently watched a [video by Dreams of Code](https://www.youtube.com/watch?v=3fVAtaGhUyU), which presents nice tips and tricks that can be used in the popular [`zsh` shell](https://www.zsh.org/).
 Since I use [`fish`](https://fishshell.com/) instead, I figured it would be a good opportunity to transfer some of those tips over, learn a bit myself, and hopefully help you as well.

-This article will not describe the `zsh` tips (or only briefly), instead I invite you to watch the video linked above.
+This article will not describe the `zsh` tips (or only briefly); instead, I invite you to watch the video linked above.
 They have all been transposed to `fish` in the sections below (and some more).

 ## Editing the Command Buffer

-Similar to `zsh`'s `edit-command-buffer` widget (which must be bound manually), `fish` allows to edit the command buffer in your configured `$VISUAL` or `$EDITOR` tool with the default keybinding <kbd class="kbd">alt-e</kbd>.
+Similar to `zsh`'s `edit-command-buffer` widget (which must be bound manually), `fish` allows one to edit the command buffer in your configured `$VISUAL` or `$EDITOR` tool with the default keybinding <kbd class="kbd">alt-e</kbd>.

-In the cast below, the buffer gets opened in [helix](https://helix-editor.com/), my modal editor of choice!
+In the cast below, the buffer opens in [helix](https://helix-editor.com/), my modal editor of choice!

 <Asciinema url={editBuffer} fallback="https://asciinema.org/a/m7mrUL9LmRoz2AymjVN1DY4LB" cols={110} rows={11} loop={3} />

 ## Undo and Redo Command Edits

-When modifying the command buffer inline, with shortcuts such as <kbd class="kbd">alt-backspace</kbd> (deleting a whole argument), it's sometimes convenient to be able to undo the last modification.
+When modifying the command buffer inline with shortcuts such as <kbd class="kbd">alt-backspace</kbd> (deleting a whole argument), it's sometimes convenient to be able to undo the last modification.

 `fish` has a default key assignment for this: <kbd class="kbd">ctrl-z</kbd>.
 You could have guessed that, right?